SystemsBioinformatics/dynamic-community-fba/docs/_build/html/_sources/2_getting_started/home.rst.txt

     cbmpy.saveModel(model, "adjusted_model.xml") #Save the new model to a XML file

-If you don't want to save the model to to the latest version of SBML or you wan't to save it to a `cobrapy` model you can call one of the below functions:
+If you don't want to save the model to to the latest version of SBML or you wan't to save it to a `COBRApy` model you can call one of the below functions:

 .. code-block:: python